-Leading carmakers and manufacturers of high technology agree that autonomous vehicles will be common, everyday phenomena on our streets and highways in a few years.
-Be that as it may, implementation of the corresponding technical and legal framework conditions still poses a tremendous challenge.
+Leading carmakers and manufacturers of high technology agree that autonomous vehicles will be common, everyday phenomena on our streets and highways in the forseeable future.
+However, the implementation of the corresponding technical and legal framework conditions still poses a tremendous challenge.
 Equally important will be the process of creating trust on the part of future users of such technology.
 Indispensable to this is a good basis of communication, a well-functioning vocabulary for human-machine interaction.

 As an initial approach to this complex of issues in 2014, Mercedes-Benz staged Future Talk Robotics, a conference conceived jointly with the Ars Electronica Futurelab.
 The Ars Electronica Futurelab, for its part, also developed Shared Space Spaxels and Shared Space Bots, two interactive proving grounds to test futuristic facts & circumstances today: simulation of robotic mobility scenarios and evaluation of specific approaches to interaction.